qpakzk/os-playground/install-virtual-dev-env.md

    which cmake
    ```

 3. Check if you have _git_ installed.
 This is a VCS.
 If you want to know more, check out the [website](https://git-scm.com/).
-We'll need it to fetch Pintos.
 If not, install it:

    ```
    which git